richardrl/rlkit-relational/README.md

 Note: These settings have only been tested on Ubuntu 18.
 It is recommended to use Ubuntu 18.

-1. Install and activate a new python3 virtualenv.
+1. Install and activate a new python3.6+ virtualenv.
+(3.6+ is only needed because f-strings are used liberally in the code.. you can change the f-strings to support lower versions of python).
 ```
 virtualenv -p python3 relationalrl_venv
 ```